-The opinions expressed herein are expressed only on and as of the date hereof and are based on an analysis of existing laws, regulations, rulings, and judicial decisions and cover certain matters not directly addressed by such authorities.
-Such opinions may be affected by actions taken or omitted or events occurring after the date hereof.
-Changes to existing law may occur hereafter and could have retroactive effect.
-We have not undertaken to determine, or to inform any person, whether any such actions are taken or omitted or events do occur.
-Our engagement with respect to the Bonds has concluded with their issuance, and we disclaim any obligation to update this opinion letter.
-We have assumed the genuineness of all documents and signatures presented to us (whether as originals or copies) and the due and legal execution and delivery thereof by, and validity against, any parties other than the Corporation and the City.
-We have not undertaken to verify independently, and have assumed, the accuracy of the factual matters represented, warranted, or certified in the documents, and of the legal conclusions contained in the opinions, referred to in the second paragraph hereof.
+The opinions expressed herein are based on an analysis of existing laws, regulations, rulings and court decisions, and cover certain matters not directly addressed by such authorities.
+Such opinions may be affected by actions taken or events occurring after the date hereof.
+We have not undertaken to determine, or to inform any person, whether any such actions or events are taken or do occur or any other matters come to our attention after the date hereof.
+Our engagement with respect to the Certificates has concluded with their execution and delivery, and we disclaim any obligation to update this letter.
+We have assumed the genuineness of all documents and signatures presented to us (whether as originals or as copies) and the due and legal execution and delivery thereof by, and validity against, any parties other than the City.
+We have assumed, without undertaking to verify, the accuracy of the factual matters represented, warranted or certified in the documents, and of the legal conclusions contained in the opinions, referred to in the first paragraph hereof.
+Furthermore, we have assumed compliance with all covenants and agreements contained in the Project Lease, the Property Lease, the Trust Agreement and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to assure that future actions, omissions or events will not cause the interest with respect to the Certificates to be included in gross income for federal income tax purposes.

-Furthermore, we have assumed compliance with all covenants and agreements contained in the Trust Agreement, the Lease, the Facilities Lease, the Assignment Agreement, and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to assure that future actions, omissions, or events will not cause interest on the Bonds to be included in gross income for federal income tax purposes.
-In addition, we call attention to the fact that the rights and obligations under the Bonds, the Trust Agreement, the Lease, the Facilities Lease, the Assignment Agreement, and the Tax Certificate may be subject to bankruptcy, insolvency, reorganization, arrangement, fraudulent conveyance, moratorium, and other similar laws relating to or affecting creditors' rights, to the application of equitable principles, to the exercise of judicial discretion in appropriate cases, and to the limitations on legal remedies against cities and nonprofit public benefit corporations in the State of California.

-We have not made or undertaken to make an investigation of the state of title to the Site or the Facilities described in the Lease or of the accuracy or sufficiency of the description of such property contained therein, and we express no opinion with respect to such matters.
+In addition, we call attention to the fact that the rights and obligations under the Certificates, the Trust Agreement, the Project Lease, the Property Lease and the Tax Certificate, and their enforceability are subject to bankruptcy, insolvency, reorganization, arrangement, fraudulent conveyance, moratorium and other laws relating to or affecting creditors' rights, to the application of equitable principles, to the exercise of judicial discretion in appropriate cases, and to the limitations on legal remedies against public agencies in the State of California.
+We express no opinion with respect to any indemnification, contribution, penalty, choice of law, choice of forum or waiver provisions contained in the foregoing documents, nor do we express any opinion with respect to the state or quality of title to any of the real or personal property described in or subject to the lien of the Project Lease, the Property Lease or the Trust Agreement or the accuracy or sufficiency of the description of any such property contained therein, or scope of remedies available to enforce liens on, any such property.